Cathcart's Sodium L-Ascorbate powder

-Named in honor of our hero the late Robert Cathcart MD, III, the Vitamin C Foundation Approved® "Cathcart's" Sodium Ascorbate is the finest vitamin C on the market, DSM's China-free Quali-C®.
+Named in honor of the heroic clinician Robert Cathcart III, MD, the Vitamin C Foundation Approved® "Cathcart's" Sodium Ascorbate is the finest vitamin C on the market, DSM's China-free Quali-C®.

 Physicians please note: The literature often incorrectly mentions "ascorbic acid" intravenously.
 Sodium Ascorbate is the only form of vitamin C that should be used intravenously The higher pH is gentle on veins.

 Note: This product is intended for oral use.

 Sodium Ascorbate is an Alkaline (non-acidic) form of Vitamin C

 Sodium ascorbate is a form of vitamin C that has been bound to the mineral salt sodium.
 As vitamin C, the basic properties and health benefits of sodium ascorbate are virtually identical with ascorbic acid, but the mineral salt buffers, thus lowers the acidity of ascorbic acid.
 The buffered sodium ascorbate may enter the blood stream more slowly than ascorbic acid when taken orally.